eeuropium/brawl_bunny/README.md

 ## 🌐 Multiplayer System

 A custom-built **client-server architecture** using **UDP**:
-- Clients encode keyboard input → server.
+- Clients encode keyboard input in a string which is sent to the server.
-- Server decodes inputs, updates game state, then sends updated state to all clients.
+- Server decodes inputs, updates game state, then sends updated state (in a string) to all clients.
 - Efficient broadcasting ensures all players see consistent gameplay.

 ---